proofzero/rollupid/www/content/en/docs/basics/how-it-works.md

 ### Content Management

-Every Kubelt Core is enabled with content management APIs for publishing and retrieving content and can be configured to be accessible through traditinoal API gateways or with our libraries and tools.
+Every Kubelt Core is enabled with content management APIs for publishing and retrieving content and can be configured to be accessible through traditional API gateways or with our libraries and tools.

 Any type of content can be packed into the Kubelt Cores.
 For instance, you can publish simple images, documents, and other static content or you can publish user databases, wasm compute, CRDTs, and even semantic graphs.
 All content also uses a content addresses naming system to ensure compatability with decentralized content networks like IPFS.